BeesleyLab/EG2/README.md

 ##### Trait known genes

-The known genes file should be a text file with a single column of known gene symbols.
-These symbols must be GENCODE-compatible.
+The known genes file should be a headerless text file with a single column of known gene symbols.
+These symbols must be GENCODE-compatible and protein-coding.
+Those that are not will be filtered out.

 ``` r
 known_genes_file <- system.file("example_data", "known_genes.txt", package = "EG2")